How to Recruit the Best Nurses for Your Hospital

 But we also know the reality.
 The nursing shortage is a real issue that puts strain on hospital resources.
 Sometimes a hospital simply needs to fill positions as quickly as possible, but Nurse Managers could have bigger problems 6 months down the road if those nurses aren’t a good fit.

-We spent countless hours recruiting, screening, and interviewing nurses from all over the world and found 5 themes to help hospitals hire the best nurses.
+We spent countless hours recruiting, screening, and interviewing nurses from all over the world and found 5 themes to help hospitals recruit the best nurses.

 Identify what skills are important for the nurse to already possess versus what your team is good at building.